alexstyl/mintlify-docs/index.md

 description: Learn how to use Paper and find answers to your questions.
 ---

 # Get started

 Here is the fastest way to build modern looking apps in no time using Paper:

-## Pick an app template or start from scratch

-App templates are a bundle of pre-built screens with a lot of work done out of the box, which you can customize as you like.

-You can always build a new app from scratch, but using a template is the fastest way.

-[Pick a starting point or start from scratch](/build) to start your new app.

 ## Change your app's branding with Themes